Board of Advisors

 Dr. David Armstrong, DPM, MD, PhD

-Dr. Armstrong is Professor of Surgery (with Tenure) at The University of Arizona.
+Dr. Armstrong is Professor of Clinical Surgery at the University of Southern California(USC).
 He also holds a Master’s of Science in Tissue Repair and Wound Healing from the University Of Wales College Of Medicine and a PhD from the University Of Manchester College Of Medicine, where he was appointed Visiting Professor of Medicine.

 He co-founded the Southern Arizona Limb Salvage Alliance (SALSA) and has produced more than 415 peer-reviewed research papers in more than two dozen scholarly medical journals as well as over five dozen book chapters and is co-editor of the American Diabetes Association‘s(ADA) Clinical Care of the Diabetic Foot.